Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

 The model is trained with $\lambda = 1/1024$ and $d_{z_\mathrm{c}} = d_{z_\mathrm{y}} = 4$.
 The predictions generated by the model while traversing each of the generative factors are shown in \autoref{fig:bridge_pred_1}.
-In contrast to the damped oscillator case study (\autoref{fig:oscillator_pred_1b}), here the influence of the unknown confounded $\delta_\mathrm{F}$ can be captured by the physics-based model.
-Furthermore, it can be seen that the adversarial training effectively constrains the decoder such that the data-driven component of the reconstructed response is constant when the domain and class generative factors are constant.
+It can be seen that the data-driven component of the decoder is prevented from capturing variability in the reconstructed response when varying $\log_{10} k_{\mathrm{v},1}$, $\log_{10} k_{\mathrm{v},2}$ and $\delta_\mathrm{F}$, but is able to contribute to the components caused by the variation of the domain and class generative factors.
+Furthermore, the figure illustrates that the unknown confounder $\delta_\mathrm{F}$ can be partially accounted for by the physics-based model.
+This is in contrast to the oscillator example (Section \ref{section:oscillator_example}) where the influence of the unknown confounder could not be accounted for by the known physics.

-The corresponding traversal of the latent space, shown in \autoref{fig:bridge_latent_1}, reveals that the variability in $\bm{x}$ is primarily captured by the physics-grounded subset of the latent space.
-The domain and class subsets of the latent variables encode information that enables the auxiliary decoders to predict the domain and class labels, and the response decoder to correct the physics-based model prediction.
-It can be seen that the influence of the unknown confounder $\delta_{\mathrm{F}}$ is captured as variability in the physics-based subset $\bm{z}_{\mathrm{x}}$, indicating that model form uncertainty is compensated by inferring an "effective" value of the physics-grounded latent variables.
-This is in contrast to the damped oscillator example (Section \ref{section:oscillator_example}) where the influence of the unknown confounder could not be captured by the physics-based model, resulting in increased uncertainty in the decoder.
+The previous conclusions are further supported by the traversal of the latent space, shown in \autoref{fig:bridge_latent_1}, which indicates that the domain and class subsets of the latent variables encode information that enables the auxiliary decoders to predict the domain and class labels, and the response decoder to correct the physics-based model prediction.
+It can be seen that the influence of the unknown confounder $\delta_{\mathrm{F}}$ is partly captured as variability in the physics-based subset $\bm{z}_{\mathrm{x}}$, indicating that model form uncertainty is compensated by inferring an ``effective'' value of the physics-grounded latent variables. \autoref{fig:bridge_latent_1} also suggests that the domain and class latent variables only capture variability in the corresponding generative factors, whereas the physics-grounded latent variables are always active, providing additional evidence for the claim that the adversarial objective induces a disentangled representation while prioritizing the use of the known physics.
+Importantly, \autoref{fig:bridge_pred_1} and \autoref{fig:bridge_latent_1} illustrate that the adversarial training can feasibly constrain $g_{\bm{\theta}}(\bm{z}_{\mathrm{c}}, \bm{z}_{\mathrm{y}})$, such that it only contributes to the prediction when justified by additional domain and class observables.